 My go-to is 100 kettlebell swings, 25 snatches each arm, 50 goblet squats.
 I split it up into 5 rounds.
 20 swings, 5 snatches each arm, 10 goblet squats each round.

 - How does his philosophy on KB training similar and different from the traditional hard style or sport training.

 I believe that kettlebells are a great tool to have in any training program.
 I don’t believe that kettlebells are the end all be all to getting in the best shape but they can help you get there.
 Their versatility makes them a valuable piece of equipment.
 I believe in exploring different movements besides just the basic swing, snatch, jerk etc. The versatility of the shape, size, and weight distribution of the bell allows for huge gains in grip and core strength, conditioning and exploration of adding load to ranges of motion and positions not easily accessible with other tools.
 I believe in the benefit of flowing and performing full body complexes to maintain excitement and fun in my programs.
 Helps inspire people to come up with there own combinations to share with the community so we can all keep learning from each other and getting better instead of sticking to the same mundane exercises and routines.

-You also be able to purchase individual workouts, and goal oriented programs some will be free and other will be for sale and i’ll also have a subscription model as well.
+You also be able to purchase individual workouts, and goal-oriented programs some will be free and others will be for sale and I’ll also have a subscription model as well.

 There will be a blog and some other cool things but the highlight of what I’m doing is the members content area and how everything listed above is organized and stored in one place making easy for the customer and my four main products for now.